MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 \subsection{Data Assimilation in Fluid Mechanics}

 We now proceed to a more complex problem and describe numerical results which demonstrate that the function space samplers successfully sample nontrivial problems arising in applications.
-We study both the Eulerian and Lagrangian data assimilation problems from subsection \ref{ssec:da}, for the Stokes flow forward model $\gamma=0.$ It has already been demonstrated that the pCN can successfully sample from the posterior distribution for the data assimilation problems of interest \cite{SC10,cds11}.
-In this subsection we will show three features of the methods: convergence of the algorithm from different starting states, convergence with different proposal step sizes, and behaviour with random distributions for the proposal step size, as discussed in subsection \ref{ssec:rand}.
+We study both the Eulerian and Lagrangian data assimilation problems from Section~\ref{ssecda}, for the Stokes flow forward model $\gamma=0$.
+It has been demonstrated in \cite{SC10,cds11} that the pCN can successfully sample from the posterior distribution for such problems.
+In this subsection we will illustrate three features of such methods: convergence of the algorithm from different starting states, convergence with different proposal step sizes, and behaviour with random distributions for the proposal step size, as discussed in Section~\ref{ssecrand}.

-\subsubsection{Target Distributions}
+\subsubsection{Target distributions}

-In this application we aim to characterize the posterior distribution on the initial condition of the two-dimensional velocity field $u_0$ for Stokes flow (equation \ref{NS} with $\gamma=0$), given a set of either Eulerian \eqref{e:edata} or Lagrangian \eqref{e:ldata} observations.
-In both cases, the posterior is of the form \eqref{eq:ratz2} with $\Phi(u) = \frac{1}{2} \|\mathcal{G}(u) - y\|^2_\Gamma$ with $\mathcal{G}$ mapping $u$ to the observation space.
-We choose that the observational noise covariance to be $\Gamma = \sigma^2I$ with $\sigma = 10^{-2}$.
+In this application we aim to characterize the posterior distribution on the initial condition of the two-dimensional velocity field $u_0$ for Stokes flow [equation (\ref{NS}) with $\gamma=0$], given a set of either Eulerian (\ref{eedata}) or Lagrangian (\ref{eldata}) observations.
+In both cases, the posterior is of the form (\ref{eqratz2}) with $\Phi(u) = \frac{1}{2} \|\mathcal{G}(u) - y\|^2_\Gamma$, with $\mathcal{G}$ a nonlinear mapping taking $u$ to the observation space.
+We choose the observational noise covariance to be $\Gamma= \sigma^2I$ with $\sigma= 10^{-2}$.